Springdale mobile home park suffers tornado damage

-SPRINGDALE, Ark. — Residents at the Woodbridge Estates Mobile home Park off Powell Street are reporting tons of damaged homes and RVs flipped on their sides.
+SPRINGDALE, Ark. — Residents at the Woodbridge Estates Mobile home Park off Powell Street in Springdale are reporting tons of damaged homes and RVs that have been flipped on their sides.

 Many homes had trees fall on them with one man being trapped in his home by a tree but luckily neighbors were able to rescue him and take him to the hospital.
 Another man says his bedroom window was broken and a woman says the electricity going out is what warned her that something was wrong.